patrickmmartin/errorcodeNX/article.md

 Use of _error_code_ with exception based error handling
 ------------------------------------------------------

+So far, all the previous code examples would have worked equally well _error_code_ were an integral type, however the identity of an _error_code_ is exploitable to provide good answers to a number of issues that can arise with deciding to use exceptions and also maintains the good properties of exception handling.

-Not everyone uses exceptions, and to be fair there has been a history or dubious standards in this area:
+Not everyone uses exceptions, and not everyone has used exceptions well; to be fair there has been a history of dubious prior art in this area.
+All the following are real world examples of code that went to production, or can be found in patent submissions, etc. The names of the guilty parties have been removed while we await the expiry of any relevant statutes.
 * ```throw 99```
 * ```catch (const char * err)```
-* Or rely upon `catch (...)```
+* reliance upon `catch (...)```
-* Or rely on checking ```what()```
+* reliance upon checking ```what()```

-All the above are real world examples of code that went to production, or can be found in patent submissions, etc.

-So far, all the previous code examples would have worked equally well _error_code_ were an integral type, however the identity of an _error_code_ is exploitable to provide good answers to a number of issues that can arise with deciding to use exceptions and also maintains the good properties of exception handling.
-For example: inheriting from one of the standard exception types such that it has the same global semantics of identity as _error_code_ is useful for the same reasons.
-There are quite a few techniques one can explore in this direction, but to pick a good example exception: class templates specialised on _error_code_ are very apt:
+However, making use of error_code and inheriting from one of the standard exception types such that it has the same  identity semantics is useful for the same reasons.
+There are quite a few techniques one can explore in this direction, but to pick a good example: exception class templates specialised on _error_code_ are very apt:

 ### Code Sample: exception template allowing exceptions with _identity_